 - The first step is to start by upgrading the existing Dynamics CRM on-premises to the most recent version.
 A smoother transition by skipping versions is not possible, as you will need to upgrade each of the successive versions or considering starting fresh on Dynamics 365 and migrate only your data.

 - Next you will need to upgrade your Dynamics CRM licenses to the Dynamics 365 subscription model.
 Good news, Microsoft allows you to run on-premises with your cloud subscription.
 This means there is no reason to wait and no need to buy duplicate licenses/subscriptions for your users.
-Start creating the production and non-production instances of Dynamics 365 so you can practice the process of promoting your solution from one environment to the next before you go live.
+Before you go live, it’s better to practice the process of promoting your solution on different environment with the help of production and non-production instances of Dynamics 365.
 Moreover, take a look at the storage requirements and archive data to avoid paying for additional storage space of data you are not using.

 - An important point to consider is to put a hold on all development activities of your solution until the move is complete.
 Focus on moving to the new environment after upgrading to the latest version of Dynamics 365.
 If you keep doing the changes to the solution, you may fall behind your deadline.